minetest-mods/technic/technic/doc/api.md

 multiple tiers (or networks).

-## Switching Station mechanics
+## Manual: Network basics

 The switching station is the center of all power distribution on an electric network.
+This node is used to calculate the power supply of the network and to distribute the power across nodes.

-The station collects power from sources (PR), distributes it to sinks (RE), and uses the excess/shortfall to charge and discharge batteries (BA).
+The switching station is the center of all electricity distribution.
+It collects power from sources (PR), distributes it to sinks (RE), and uses the excess/shortfall to charge and discharge batteries (BA).

-For now, all supply and demand values are expressed in kW.
+As a thumb of rule, "EU" (energy unit) values are expressed in kW.

-It works like this:
+Network functionality:

- All PR,BA,RE nodes are indexed and tagged with the switching station.
+1. All PR, BA, RE nodes are indexed and tagged with one switching station.
    The tagging is a workaround to allow more stations to be built without allowing a cheat with duplicating power.
- All the RE nodes are queried for their current EU demand.
-Those which are off would require no or a small standby EU demand, while those which are on would require more.
+2. All the RE nodes are queried for their current EU demand.
    If the total demand is less than the available power they are all updated with the demand number.
-If any surplus exists from the PR nodes the batteries will be charged evenly with this.
-If the total demand requires draw on the batteries they will be discharged evenly.
+3. BA nodes are evenly charged from energy surplus.
+4. Excess power draw will discharge batteries evenly.

-If the total demand is more than the available power all RE nodes will be shut down.
+5. If the total demand is more than the available power all RE nodes will be shut down.
 We have a brown-out situation.

-Hence for now all the power distribution logic resides in this single node.

 ## Deprecated functions